About

 (3) local and translocal fieldwork (through 3 practice exchanges), and

-(4) the development of a community project and cultural practice (Common(s)Lab) as a collective long-term engagement beyond this research.
+(4) the development of a community project and cultural practice.

 About this website: